-A couple of days ago I talked about the importance of helping your children develop their writing vocabularies through the use of writing games and word banks.
-Here’s an activity that serves both purposes: It’s a vocabulary-building game that helps your kids create word lists of their own—specifically, a gathering of adjectives.
-You can play this game with students of all ages.
+Well, here’s an activity that serves both purposes: It’s a vocabulary-building game that helps students create word lists of their own—specifically, a gathering of adjectives.
+You can play this game with two or more kids of all ages.

 - Familiar object to pass around

 - Pen or pencil

 1. Describe an object.